mkropat/vim-dwiw2015/README.md

 ### Plug-in Only

-If you already have Vundle set up and the plug-ins you want installed, you can include just the **dwiw2015.vim** plug-in by adding the following line to your `.vimrc`:
+If you already have Vundle set up and the plug-ins you want installed, you can include just the **dwiw2015.vim** plug-in by adding the following lines to your `.vimrc`:

+    Plugin 'tpope/vim-sensible'
     Plugin 'mkropat/vim-dwiw2015'

+(dwiw2015.vim pairs best with vim-sensible)

 And then run the following from Vim: